radosz99/pick-up-games-backend/README.md

 Specific response can be returned:
 ```
 {
-    "detail": "IP validation not successful, total number (1) of Rating objects created in database from ip = 172.20.0.1 for court_id = 36 has exceeded or is equal to maximum allowed (1)"
+    "detail": "IP validation not successful, total number (1) of Rating objects created in database from ip = 172.20.0.1 for court_id = 36 has exceeded or is equal to maximum allowed (1)",
+    "exception": "TooManyRequestsFromIpException"
 }
 ```
 ### By minimal elapsed time